Department of Psychology

 Faculty research and course offerings investigate cognitive or social/emotion disabilities such as social stigmatization, schizophrenia, obsessive compulsive disorder, autism, eating disorders, as well as caffeine and opioid abuse.
 This clinical emphasis is in line with the College’s Jesuit mission to help serve the wellbeing of others and allows students to integrate their interests in service with their academic program and potentially their post-graduate vocation.

-The spirit of open inquiry at Holy Cross encourages interdisciplinary innovation, and many in the psychology department are actively engaged in work that moves beyond the borders of the discipline.
-Currently, psychology faculty are involved in science education, the intersection of psychology and nutrition, neurobiology, Holocaust studies, adolescent development, and health psychology, just to name a few.
+The spirit of open inquiry at Holy Cross encourages scholarly innovation, and many in the psychology department are actively engaged in work in many different subareas of the discipline.
+Currently, psychology faculty are involved in science education, the intersection of psychology and nutrition, neurobiology, Holocaust studies, adolescent development, complex systems, and health psychology, just to name a few.

 Collaborative Teaching